mar-ki/mar-ki.github.io/_posts/2022-10-20-Photobomb.md

 title: Photobomb
 date: 2022-10-20 12:00:00
 categories: [HTB,CTF]
-tags: [weakpw,commandinjection,sudo]
+tags: [htb]
 ---

-## Summary

 We are going to exploit Photobomb on Hackthebox.
 After we inspected the Application we will find out that the Credentials for the enpoint `/printer` are leaked in a java script file.
 To get a foothold we will exploit a command injection vulnerability in the image processor and escalate to root using sudo.

-## Enumeration
+# Enumeration

-### Rustscan
+## Rustscan

 We will start by doing a quick scan using Rustscan and identify that Port 22 and 80 are open.